AsheAnn/lazygitcommit/README.md

 # lazygitcommit

-Simple style to comment with git comment.
+Simple style to comment with git commit.

 ### Install